RodHC/maven-sql-project/README.md

 ## Project Structure

-maven-sql-project
-│
-├─ README.md # Project documentation (this file)
+1. README.md - Project Documentation
-├─ queries_and_results.md # All business questions, queries, and results with visuals │
-├─ sql/
+2. sql/
-│ ├─ queries.sql # All SQL queries used in the project
+   3.1. queries.sql - All SQL queries used in the project 3.2. queries_and_results.md - All Business questions, queries, and results with visuals 3.3. schema.sql - Database Schema
-│ ├─ schema.sql # Database schema (optional)
-│ └─ query_images/ # Screenshots of query results
+   3.4. query_images/ - Screenshots of query results
-│
-└─ data/ # (Optional) Placeholder if dataset is added later